Ericc1909/fatx-viewer/README.md

 # FATx Viewer
-Simple viewer for FAT16/FAT32 file systems written in C++.
+FATx Viewer is a simple viewer for FAT16/FAT32 file systems written in C++.
 It allows users to browse directories, view their contents and save files to a local drive.

 ## Helpful resources
 Helpful resources for modifying or building a FAT viewer yourself.